utsavk28/NovelAI/README.md

 #### Note: This is a rough Readme , this Readme will be updated soon with all the details

 ## 📌 About
 Light Novel Generation using LSTM & GPT-2.
-This Project was made for *KJSIEIT Code Odyssey Hackathon*
+This Project was made in *KJSIEIT Code Odyssey Hackathon*

 ## 🎯 Key Features